Home » Recipes » Desserts » Cakes

-A scrumptious gluten-free carrot cake full of flavour and never dry topped with a silky cream cheese frosting to die for!
-Made with almond and coconut flours and absolutely zero sugar!
+A scrumptious sugar-free and gluten-free carrot cake full of flavor and never dry.
+Topped with a silky cream cheese frosting that is to die for!
+It is made with almond flour and coconut flour and absolutely zero sugar.

 The combo of all the fall spices and the creamy cream cheese frosting that a good carrot cake is known for – a combination as good as peanut butter and jelly or grilled cheese and ketchup!